 - Group therapy

 - Referral to private therapists or more intensive treatment, when needed

-The Eating Disorders Treatment Team is also available to consult with those who are concerned about a student.
+The Eating Concerns Team is also available to consult with those who are concerned about a student.
 Team members are involved in outreach and educational activities on campus related to eating concerns, nutrition, and body image.

 If you are a student struggling with chronic unstable moods and with behaviors that get in the way of the life you hope to achieve, the Emotion Management Team can help you.
 Composed of counselors and a psychiatric nurse practitioner who are trained in treating emotion dysregulation through mindfulness and dialectical behavior therapy, the Emotion Management Team offers:

 - Referrals to private therapists or treatment programs, when needed

 The Mind-Body Team can support you in applying a holistic approach, one that emphasizes the connection between mind and body, to treating and preventing both physical and psychological disorders.
 The counselors and physicians on this team assist students with emotional and/or physical concerns with mind-body interventions including: